Tanush17n/Job-Posting-Website/README.md

 #### 4. Start the development server:
 npm start

-#### 5. For the backend, navigate to the backend folder, install dependencies, and start the server:
+#### 5. For the backend, navigate to the server folder, install dependencies, and start the server:
-cd backend
+cd server
 npm install
 npm start